collective-soundworks/collective-soundworks.github.io/misc/websockets-101.md

 For now, we just log any created socket so we can easily see in the console if eveything works as expected.

-Let's just restart our server so that our changes.
+Let's just restart our server so that our changes are taken into account.
 In the `Terminal`, press `Ctrl+C` to close the server then restart it with:

 ```sh
 node serve